 Community organizations: What you need to know

 The Alberta Human Rights Act protects members of the public against discrimination when they use the services of community organizations.
-The AHR Act does not protect against poor treatment or bad service, unless it flows from a protected ground of discrimination such as mental disability, gender or marital status.
-Age is not a protected ground in the area of goods, services, accommodation or facilities.
-You can read more about age as a protected ground and about all protected areas and grounds.
+The AHR Act does not protect against poor treatment or bad service, unless it flows from any protected ground.
+The protected grounds are race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.

 Examples of discrimination covered by the AHR Act:

 - removal of children from sports teams or activities based on the conduct of their parents